-• Do not clean the wiper blades with gasoline or a solvent, such as paint thinner or benzine.
+Do not clean the wiper blades with gasoline or a solvent, such as paint thinner or benzine.
 This will cause deterioration of the wiper blades.

 • The windshield wiper motor is protected against overloads by a circuit breaker.
 If the motor operates continuously under an unusually heavy load, the circuit breaker may trip to stop the motor temporarily.
-If this happens, park your vehicle in a safe place, turn off the wiper switch, and wait for approximately 10 minutes.
+If this happens, park your vehicle in a safe location, turn off the wiper switch, and wait for approximately 10 minutes.
 The circuit breaker will reset itself, and the wipers will again operate normally.

-• Clean your wiper blades and window glass periodically with a washer solution to prevent streaking, and to remove accumulations of road salt or road film.
+• Clean your blade rubbers and window glass periodically with a washer solution to prevent streaking, and to remove accumulations of road salt or road film.
 Operate the windshield washer for at least 1 second so that washer solution will be sprinkled all over the windshield or rear window.

-• Grease, wax, insects or other material on the windshield or the wiper blades results in jerky wiper operation and streaking on the glass.
-If you cannot remove those streaks after operating the washer or if the wiper operation is jerky, clean the outer surface of the windshield or rear window and the wiper blades using a sponge or soft cloth with a neutral detergent or mild abrasive cleaner.
-After cleaning, rinse the window glass and wiper blades with clean water.
+• Grease, wax, insects or other material on the windshield or the blade rubbers results in jerky wiper operation and streaking on the glass.
+If you cannot remove those streaks after operating the washer or if the wiper operation is jerky, clean the outer surface of the windshield or rear window and the blade rubbers using a sponge or soft cloth with a neutral detergent or mild abrasive cleaner.
+After cleaning, rinse the window glass and blade rubbers with clean water.
 The glass is clean if no beads form on the glass when you rinse with water.

-• If you cannot eliminate the streaking even after following this procedure, replace the wiper blades with new ones.
-For replacement instructions, refer to "Replacement of wiper blades" \$\vertarcolor 11-32.
+• If you cannot eliminate the streaking even after following this procedure, replace the wiper blades (or blade rubbers) with new ones.
+For replacement instructions, refer to "Replacement of wiper blades" \$\approx 11-33.